 Given that

-we can write (77)-(79) as
+we can write (77)--(79) as

-Two other parameters will have to be determined by the fittings: the observer's radial coordinate $r_0$ and the cosmological constant $\Lambda$.
+Three other parameters will have to be determined by the fittings: the observer's time and radial coordinates $(t_0,r_0)$ and the cosmological constant $\Lambda$.

-Recipes for using the different cosmological data sets, either currently available, or to be measured in the future, have already been displayed in a previous paper [6], to which we refer the reader.
+Recipes for using the different cosmological datasets, either currently available or to be measured in the future, have already been displayed in a previous paper \cite{C24}, to which we refer the reader.